DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Correct.
 However if we are to go to the palace uninvited, then rift with angles shall become unrepairable."

 "So that's why we are the one to do it?
-So the idea is while humans invade the palace and rampage there, elven elders could coincidently escape.
+So the idea is while humans invade the palace and rampage there, elven elder could coincidently escape.
 Regardless of whether we'll be successful or not, it will not affect elves."

 "That's right, if thou shall be crushed, we shall pretend to know nothing.
-But if, thou are to free our elders, we'll release captured humans."
+But if, thou are to free our elder, we'll release captured humans."

 "...Fairin."

 Jeanne exchanged glances with female bodyguard nearby.

 "Do you think it is feasible?
-For six of us marching into angel's den and freeing captured elders under strict guard."
+For six of us marching into angel's den and freeing captured elder under strict guard."

 "Impossible.
 It is likely we'll be surrounded and completely annihilated."